HealthInnovationEast/PSC_QART_legacy_process/README.md

 -   *retroactive_psc_name_update.R* - Read previous submissions from `MatNeoSIP.xlsx` and up to date HIN names from `hin_names.csv`.
 The output was a data object (`submissions_previous_psc_updated`) that had previous submissions with updated HIN names.

 -   *retroactive_org_changes.R* - Checked the NHS trusts present in the data up to 2024/25 Q2 and determined whether an organisation was legacy via a series of calls to the [ODS API](https://digital.nhs.uk/developer/api-catalogue/organisation-data-service-ord).
-This script generated 2 output files `psc_lookup.csv` and `discrepancies_lookup.csv`.
+This script generated 2 output files `psc_icb_trust_lookup.csv` and `discrepancies_lookup.csv`.
+The former is saved in

 -   *data_cleanse.R* - This script used `discrepancies_lookup.csv` to extract data points with an outdated name or where there was a legacy carry over (i.e., where data was recorded simultaneously for both a legacy organisation and its successor).
 The name fixes were addressed easily, as it was just replacing outdated names with correct ones.